 Moonrise over Coventry City Centre at 20:50, 20TH of August 2024.

-Instead of focusing on a close-up view of the moon, popular today, this is a view of the moon breaking free of the horizon, reminiscent of how people in the Stone Age revered the moon.
+Instead of focusing on a close-up view of the moon, popular today, this is a view of the moon breaking free of the horizon - it is not the bright streetlight but a tiny red circle! - reminiscent of how people in the Stone Age revered the moon.

 Neolithic people, such as the builders of Stonehenge, used pairs of timber posts to mark the moonrise and moonset.
 They used more pairs as the moon reached its maximum southerly point to mark the Major Standstill, which only occurs every 18.61 years.
 The optimal time for the Major Standstill in 2024 is around Christmas.